 The game uses pulpy, abstract storytelling to set up its world and characters.
 At the heart of it all is a love story centered on three unique individuals.
-Miss Mass is a jazz singer who men find irresistible; Golden Boy is a self-obsessed band leader with a destructive nature; and lastly, No Man is a watch salesman trapped in a boring life who serves as the game’s protagonist.
+Miss Mass is a jazz singer who men find irresistible; Golden Boy is a self-obsessed bandleader with a destructive nature; and lastly, No Man is a watch salesman trapped in a monotonous life who serves as the game’s protagonist.

 What is Gameplay Like?

 So how exactly do all these fancy metaphors and stylish visuals connect to Genesis Noir’s gameplay?

 Well, as an adventure game, Genesis Noir emphasizes exploration and simple interactions with objects found throughout its world.
 In the trailer, we can see a few examples of what appears to be a series of mini-game puzzles.